Chia1104/server-components-demo/README.md

 You will need to have nodejs >=14.9.0 in order to run this demo.
 [Node 14 LTS](https://nodejs.org/en/about/releases/) is a good choice!
 (If you use `nvm`, run `nvm i` before running `npm install` to install the recommended Node version.)

   ```
-  npm install
+  pnpm install --shamefully-hoist
-  npm start
+  pnpm start
   ```

-(Or `npm run start:prod` for a production build.)
+(Or `pnpm start:prod` for a production build.)

 Then open http://localhost:4000.